Lemick/open-iframe-resizer/README.md

 ## Overview

-A modern, lightweight library for resizing iframes dynamically.
+A modern, lightweight alternative for resizing iframes dynamically.
 It is shipped under the MIT license, making it usable in commercial projects.

 If you found this plugin helpful, please consider starring the repository!